Guide - The Best of Park City

 Planning Your Days

 Lift tickets represent a significant investment—plan accordingly.
 Purchasing in advance typically saves money, and multi-day tickets reduce the per-day cost.
-Consider your group's abilities honestly when choosing between resorts.
+Consider your group's abilities honestly when choosing between resorts and runs.

 Spring skiing (March through April) offers softer snow, warmer temperatures, and often reduced pricing as the season winds down.